Dave Fellows: Rowing career

 As a student at Harvard, Fellows was recruited for the university's rowing team.
 He captained the Rude and Smooth boat, which went undefeated and won the unofficial national title in 1974.

 He rowed for seven United States national rowing teams between 1973 and 1979, including the teams of the 1975 and 1979 Pan American Games, where he won a bronze and a silver medal, respectively.
 He was the captain of the 1976 Olympic rowing team.

 Affiliations and recognition

 Fellows serves as the chief scientist for the Society of Cable Telecommunications Engineers Energy 2020 Initiative and is the chair of the Data Standards Subcommittee.
-He was the chair of the DOCSIS Certification Board and is on the board of directors for Anadigics.He is the winner of the SCTE Vanguard Award for Science and Technology and a Cable Pioneers honoree.
+He was the chair of the DOCSIS Certification Board and was on the board of directors for Anadigics.
+He is a winner of the SCTE Vanguard Award for Science and Technology and a Cable Pioneers honoree.